-The following table sets out for: (i) each individual who is, or at any time during the fiscal year ended December 31, 2017 was, a director or executive officer of the Corporation; (ii) each proposed nominee for election as a director of the Corporation; and (iii) each associate of any such director, executive officer or proposed nominee, the indebtedness of such person since January 1, 2017, to: (a) the Corporation or any of its subsidiaries; or (b) another entity, if such indebtedness has been the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or any subsidiary thereof, other than "routine indebtedness" as defined in National Instrument 51-102 Continuous Disclosure Obligations.
+The following table sets out for: (i) each individual who is, or at any time during the fiscal year ended December 31, 2018 was, a director or executive officer of the Corporation; (ii) each proposed nominee for election as a director of the Corporation; and (iii) each associate of any such director, executive officer or proposed nominee, the indebtedness of such person since January 1, 2018, to: (a) the Corporation or any of its subsidiaries; or (b) another entity, if such indebtedness has been the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Corporation or any subsidiary thereof, other than "routine indebtedness" as defined in National Instrument 51-102 Continuous Disclosure Obligations.

-Indebtedness of Directors and Executive Officers Under Securities Purchase and Other Programs Name and principal position Involvement of the Company or subsidiary Amount outstanding during fiscal year ended December 31, 2017 (\$) Amount outstanding May 24, 2018 (\$) Financially assisted Securities purchases during fiscal year ended December 31, 2017 (\$) Security for indebted ness Amount forgiven during fiscal year ended December 31, 2017 (\$) Securities Purchase Programs: N/A Other Programs: Michel Cote, Vice- President, Business Development (1) The Company is the Lender \$48,618 \$49,639 (1) nil nil nil
+Indebtedness of Directors and Executive Officers Under Securities Purchase and Other Programs

+Name and principal position Involvement of the Company or subsidiary Amount outstanding during fiscal year ended December 31, 2018 (\$) Amount outstanding May 27, 2019 (\$) Financially assisted Securities purchases during fiscal year ended December 31, 2018 (#) Security for indebted ness Amount forgiven during fiscal year ended December 31, 2018 (\$) Securities Purchase Programs: N/A Nil Nil Nil N/A Nil Other Programs: Michel Cote, Vice- President, Business Development (1) The Company is the Lender \$45,733 \$46,650 (1) Nil None \$5,373

-(1) The foregoing amounts that were loaned on December 31st, 2017 in order for Michel Cote to satisfy a debt owned by Mr. Cote pursuant to the terms of a settlement agreement relating to an indemnification claim under a share purchase agreement previously entered into between the Corporation, Mr. Cote, and others.
-These loans bear interest at 5% annually.
-The principal amounts of these loans were not an obligation until the settlement agreement was finalized for all terms and conditions with the Corporation by Mr. Cote during the last fiscal year.
+(1) The foregoing amount was loaned on December 31st, 2018 in order for Michel Cote to satisfy a debt owned by Mr. Cote pursuant to the terms of a settlement agreement relating to an indemnification claim under a share purchase agreement previously entered into between the Corporation, Mr. Cote, and others.
+This loan bears interest at 5% annually.
+The principal amount of this loan was not an obligation until the settlement agreement was finalized for all terms and conditions with the Corporation by Mr. Cote.